ijazalisarwar/django-ticket-management/README.md

-# Ticket Barter
+# Ticket Management

-Ticket Barter is a platform for ticket exchange, providing users with information about events and venues sourced from the Ticket Master Discovery API.
+Ticket Management is a platform for ticket exchange, providing users with information about events and venues sourced from the Ticket Master Discovery API.

 ## Overview